Fencing kit literally gets quite a beating.

 At worst they will need a rewire.
-This is much cheaper than a new blade which, as of Feb 2013, start at £29 and go to £105!
-If you already have a good blade (see an up coming Sword Cuts item about blades) a rewire is also an opportunity to fit a new Leon Paul Titanium Nitride (TiN) point which are much harder and, it is claimed, smoother in operation.
+This is much cheaper than a new blade which, (Feb 2013) start at £29 and go to £105!
+If you already have a good blade (see an up coming Sword Cuts item about blades) a rewire is also an opportunity to upgrade to a Leon Paul GT point.
 Or perhaps you would prefer an Allstar German point which are claimed to be more reliable and more sensitive?